honojs/website/index.md

 ### Do everything

-Built-in middleware makes "**Write Less, do more**" in reality.
+Built-in middleware makes "**Write Less, do more**" a reality.

-You can use a lot of middleware without writing code from scratch.
-Below are examples.
+Out of the box, Hono provides middleware for:

 - [Basic Authentication](/middleware/builtin/basic-auth)
 - [Bearer Authentication](/middleware/builtin/bearer-auth)